shruthi-venkatesh/Weather/README.md

 This is a project in which we endeavour to perform some analysis of the weather.

-I am particularly interested in how ambient weather is associated with changes in Lake Michigan's water shore temperature.
+We are particularly interested in how ambient weather is associated with changes in Lake Michigan's water shore temperature.

 We are not weather expects and understand the difficulty of